paulcc/spree-recommendations/README.markdown

 Defaults to a random set of (n = 3) items, drawing more from the product's taxon if insufficient recommendation entries are available.

+See paulcc's fork of spree-demo to see this code in actual use

 ## Using this extension

 No views included here: basically, you should be using some of your own short-detail product listing code for this.